demidenm/hcpya_preprocess/scripts/taskevents/README.md

 # Converting HCP E-Prime Task Timings to BIDS

 The scripts here help download and convert the openly-available HCP E-Prime data to BIDS-specified events.tsv files.
+Each associated task sub-folder contains an `task-<taskname>_events.json` covering what each value represents in computed events files.

 ## Setting up AWS